fight to save

 A photo of Hill Street Baptist Church year 1899 in the old Gainsboro neighborhood on McDowell and Peach Road, NW in Roanoke, Virginia.

 Rev. R.R.
 Wilkinson chastised Mayor Noel Taylor in several meetings in the Mayor's office over his support of Urban Renewal and over the planned bulldozing of Hill Street Baptist Church.
 Rev. Wilkinson even threaten Mayor Taylor that he will use his influence in the Gainesboro community to convince every single black voter not to vote for him in the next election, if he did not put a stop to the bulldozing of Hill Street.
 Mayor Taylor told Rev. Wilkinson that the decision was out of his hands.
 Eventually, Hill Street Baptist Church was demolished.
 Several weeks later, however, Mayor Noel Taylor, the Rev. R.R.
 Wilkinson and several members of Roanoke City Council put their differences aside and all came to an agreement on building a new Hill Street.
 Because of the Rev. R.R.
-Wilkinson's negotiation skills and extreme persistence, it was agreed between all parties involved that Roanoke Redevelopment would build a brand-new Hill Street Baptist Church in the original location of the old Hill Street in the reconstructed Gainesboro neighborhood of Roanoke, Virginia.
+Wilkinson's negotiation skills and extreme persistence, it was agreed between all parties involved that Roanoke Redevelopment would build a brand-new Hill Street Baptist Church in the original location of the old Hill Street in the reconstructed Gainsboro neighborhood of Roanoke, Virginia.
+Rev. R.R.
+Wilkinson also made sure that several black family's homes that were tore down during Urban Renewal were being rebuilt in Gainsboro too.

 a new hill street